If I can squeeze it in today, I will explain to you what happened to your cowboys yesterday afternoon against the Philadelphia McNabs.

 People have forgotten this, but I looked it up over the weekend.

-You know, all during the Clinton's eight years in Wash in Washington in the White House, there were a number of times that Bill Clinton had to stand up and say, Look, I'm the president and uh uh Buck stops.
+All during Clinton's eight years in Washington, in the White House, there were a number of times that Bill Clinton had to stand up and say, look, I'm the president.

-Well, Buck never got here, but I mean, uh, make the decision.
+Well, Buck never got here, but I mean, I make the decision.

 And he's out there doing it now.